dogweather/forkful/content/en/vba/data-formats-and-serialization/working-with-csv.md

 weight: 37
 ---

-## What & Why?

-Working with CSV (Comma Separated Values) files involves reading from or writing to plain text files where data fields are separated by commas.
-Programmers often perform this task to facilitate data exchange between different software applications, given the simplicity and wide adoption of the CSV format across various programming environments.

 ## How to:
 Visual Basic for Applications (VBA) simplifies working with CSV files through built-in functions and methods that seamlessly allow reading from and writing to these files.
 Below are examples illustrating basic operations with CSV files.

 ### Reading a CSV File:
 ```basic
 Sub ReadCSV()
     Dim filePath As String